-Inside Bradley Cooper and Irina Shayk's Private World
+Inside Bradley Cooper and Irina Shayk's Private Love Story

 BACKGRID

-And he and Shayk pop up around L.A. like normal people, or as normal as a four-time Oscar nominee and a Sports Illustrated Swimsuit Issue cover girl can be.
+He and Shayk popped up around L.A., and now New York, like normal people, or as normal as a four-time Oscar nominee and a Sports Illustrated Swimsuit Issue cover girl can be.
 They run errands and take their daughter to the grocery store, out to lunch and to the beach.
-The couple were also among the stars who came out for Sean Penn's book party at Giorgio Baldi on March 2, joining guests including Laura Dern, Eddie Vedder and Brad Pitt.
+And the couple enjoy adults-only time as well, such as at Sean Penn's book party or two Met Galas in a row.

 "They have date nights and spend romantic time together," a source told E!
-News a few months ago.
+News awhile back.
 "The spark between them is still very strong.
 Bradley is crazy for Irina.
 He's madly in love with her."

-Moreover, the insider said that the couple would be looking to expand their family in 2018.
-Shayk "loves being a mother" and both have turned into "the most loving and warm parents."
-Lea's grandmothers on each side are also frequently around to help out, especially when Mom and Dad have to be working long hours.
+Enjoying a rare break in early December, Cooper was spotted sitting in the front row at Versace's pre-fall 2019 show in New York, watching Shayk strut down the runway.
+A few days later they took Lea to meet Santa.

+A source told E!
+News in October that they "love their little girl more than anything."
+And what you see, when you see it, is what you get: "They have created a great life together and are happy."

 In 2013 Cooper called fatherhood the "next big step" in his life, having seen how much joy fatherhood brought to his own dad, who passed away in 2011.
 "I'm sorry my father won't be around to see his grandchildren, but he knows fatherhood was something I was looking forward to," the actor told Square Mile.